County Kerry Ireland · Co. Kerry · Listowel Save · Share

 It looks like an ordinary Kerry market town - a Square, a Castle ruin, a church, a racecourse on the edge - and it sort of is.
 The trick is the layering.
 The carved plasterwork on the buildings around the Square.
 The Holocaust memorial in the Garden of Europe behind the church.
 The little theatre in the old Church of Ireland.
 The pub where the playwright actually pulled pints.
 Walk it slowly.

 Two weeks of the year the town stops being ordinary.
-Writers' Week in early June fills every B&B with poets and novelists and people who want to listen to them.
+Writers' Week in late May fills every B&B with poets and novelists and people who want to listen to them.
 The Harvest Festival in mid-September fills the same beds with racing people.
 The other fifty weeks are quieter, and that is when the place is most itself.

 Population